sepuldev/galilea-back-cloudflare/README.md

 This is an example project made to be used as a quick start into building OpenAPI compliant Workers that generates the `openapi.json` schema automatically from code and validates the incoming request to the defined parameters or request body.

-This template includes various endpoints, a D1 database, and integration tests using [Vitest](https://vitest.dev/) as examples.
-In endpoints, you will find [chanfana D1 AutoEndpoints](https://chanfana.com/endpoints/auto/d1) and a [normal endpoint](https://chanfana.com/endpoints/defining-endpoints) to serve as examples for your projects.
+This template includes various endpoints, a Supabase database, and integration tests using [Vitest](https://vitest.dev/) as examples.
+In endpoints, you will find custom endpoints using Supabase and a [normal endpoint](https://chanfana.com/endpoints/defining-endpoints) to serve as examples for your projects.

 Besides being able to see the OpenAPI schema (openapi.json) in the browser, you can also extract the schema locally no hassle by running this command `npm run schema`.